tomasrm/tomasrm.github.io/_pages/research.md

 # <center> Working Papers </center>
 - - -

-**Wage Inequality and Occupation Polarization: A Dynamic Perspective**.
-2019. <br/>
-<small>[ <a href="#" onclick="visib('polariz')">Abstract</a> | [Draft][1] ] </small>

-<div id="polariz" style="display: none; text-align: justify; line-height: 1.2" ><small>
-In this paper, I argue that job polarization, the disappearing of middle wage occupations, can have long lasting effects in the U.S. wage structure.
-I suggest that, by changing the cross-cohort occupational structure, polarization can impact returns to experience and future wages.
-Firstly, I document that polarization has different impact across workers of different ages and education.
-Young workers disproportionally moved to low and high wage occupations in comparison to old workers, with significant differences between educational groups.
-Secondly, I document substantial heterogeneity in the level and growth of the returns to experience by occupation.
-Using an overlapping generations model with endogenous education and occupational choice, I show that if there exist complementarities between young and old labor, job polarization can affect the returns to experience.
-Quantitatively, I use the model to estimate the effect of technological and  demographic changes in the U.S. wage structure accounting for the transition dynamics.
-During the transition, because of cohort imbalances and occupation switching costs, inequality is higher: college premium can be almost 10% higher than in the steady state and the relative wage of the median with respect to the top occupation is 12% worse.
-This culminates in a clear policy recommendation: the decrease of occupation switching costs, accelerating the transition and increasing wages of vulnerable groups.
-</small><br><br/></div>

-[1]: {{ site.baseurl }}{% link assets/files/Martinez_DynPol.pdf %}

 **Trade Shocks and Higher-Order Earnings Risk in Local Labor Markets**, joint with [Ursula Mello][3].
 2021. <br/>
 <small>[ <a href="#" onclick="visib('trade_risk')">Abstract</a> | [Draft][2] ] </small>